Crossroads Community Services at St. Bart's

 Preventing hunger and ending homelessness are the focus of our work to establish God's realm here on earth.
 We offer an open door for the poor, the sick, the hungry, and the homeless, right in the crossroads of the corporate canyons of NYC—a warm heartbeat in the center of midtown Manhattan.

 St. Bartholomew’s Church has been an innovative leader in providing social services since the 1880’s.
 In the 1980’s the Church formed a separate 501c3 organization to help support Community Ministry.
-And now, that organization, Crossroads Community Services, manages the Soup Kitchen, Shelter, and Food Pantry under the direction of Associate Rector, The Rev. Edward Sunderland, LCSW.
+And now, that organization, Crossroads Community Services, manages the Soup Kitchen, Shelter, and Food Pantry under the direction of Susan Anderson Smith, Associate Rector for Justice and Reconciliation.

 In 2014 our soup kitchen dining room volunteers served more than 82,000 home-cooked meals prepared by our chef and kitchen volunteers.
 Shelter volunteers provided a safe, comfortable place to sleep for up to 10 homeless women every night of the year and social service partner CAMBA found permanent housing for 14 women in 2014.
 The Pantry program volunteers provided groceries for over 93,000 meals and collaborated with Central Synagogue and Rabobank to provide fresh, locally-grown fruits and vegetables.